genevaers/User-Documentation/docs/Get Started/Concepts/Intro0_Introduction_to_Using_GenevaERS.md

 Views are often grouped together into view folders for ease of maintenance.
 View folders are often named for a particular developer or function.
 Security can be applied to view folders to prevent unauthorized access.

-## Workbench
+## Workbench layout

 The GenevaERS Workbench is used to add, change, and delete GenevaERS metadata.

 ![Diagram of Workbench layout.](../../images/Module1-Introduction-to-Views/Module1_Slide9.jpeg)